Political Bias in LLMs: Unaligned Moral Values in Agent-centric Simulations: Discussion

 \paragraph{Variance: The lower the better?} The preceding results and discussion focus on the observed variance in the collected data.
-Our analysis assumes a lower variance as the favorable outcome.
-We assume that a lower variance indicates a more robust alignment with the given ideology and, thus, a more reliable behavior when answering the questionnaire.
-However, when assuming LLMs as human simulacra, this reliability may not be favorable, and we may also use the variance as a comparison metric to the uncertainty in human behavior.
+Our analysis generally assumes a lower variance as the favorable outcome, indicating a more robust and consistent representation of the given ideology when answering the questionnaire.
+However, when considering LLMs as human simulacra, this reliability may not always be desirable.
+Human responses to moral questions naturally contain some variance, both within individuals over time and between individuals who identify with the same political ideology.
+Future research should establish benchmarks for "human-like" levels of response variance to better evaluate whether LLMs' inconsistency represents a limitation or potentially a more realistic simulation of human cognitive processes.
+This represents an important direction for follow-up studies that could compare the variance patterns in human populations to those observed in our model populations.